Casa de Campo for Families: The Complete Guide

 Apr 8, 2026

 Casa de Campo® is one of those rare destinations where every member of a family — genuinely every member — has something extraordinary to do.
 The four-year-old on a pony at the equestrian center.
-The twelve-year-old kayaking the Chavón River.
+A twelve-year-old kayaking the Chavón River.
 The teenager who has discovered billiards and air hockey at Bonche 4 Teens and has stopped asking to go home.
 The parents who have somehow managed two hours on Teeth of the Dog® followed by dinner at La Cana without a single scheduling conflict, because the kids were being looked after by someone who actually knew what they were doing.
+That is the promise of a Casa de Campo family vacation.
+Our family-friendly Casa de Campo rentals are selected with exactly that in mind.

 This is what sets Casa de Campo® apart as a family destination.
 It is not family-friendly in the sense of having a splash pool and a kids’ menu.
-It is family-capable at a serious level — structured programmes for every age group, a private villa model that gives families their own home base rather than a hotel corridor, a completely gated resort where children can move freely and safely, and a breadth of activities that means a ten-year-old and a sixty-year-old will both have full days without ever needing to compromise on what they want to do.
+It is family-capable at a serious level.
+There are structured programmes for every age group, and a private villa model that gives families their own home base rather than a hotel corridor.
+Moreover, the resort is completely gated, so children can move freely and safely.
+The breadth of activities means a ten-year-old and a sixty-year-old will both have full days, without ever needing to compromise on what they want to do.

-This guide covers everything a family needs to plan a trip: the kids’ club programmes in detail, age-specific activity recommendations, villa selection for families, dining, the beach, the access fee for children, and the honest advice we give our guests who ask “is Casa de Campo® right for us with kids?”
+This guide covers everything a family needs to plan a Casa de Campo family vacation: the kids’ club programmes in detail, age-specific activities, villa selection, dining, the beach, and the resort access fee for children.
+It closes with the honest advice we give guests who ask “is Casa de Campo® right for us with kids?”

 Why Casa de Campo® Works So Well for Families